ikapoura/single-pass-stereo-with-openvr/README.md

 ![Diff between SPS and default rendering for the right eye](https://github.com/ikapoura/Single-Pass-Stereo-with-SteamVR/blob/master/sps_right_eye_diff.gif "Diff between SPS and default rendering for the right eye")

 Below is a capture with both modes enabled, using the key **A**, from a Valve Index showing both eyes side by side.
 You can observe that the right side contains both red and yellow tints while the left side is only in red.
-This means that the positions in the right side are not exactly the same.
+This means that the positions in the right side are not exactly the same; the red tinted cube sides should be where the white ones are.

 ![Diff between SPS and default rendering for the right eye with both methods enabled](https://github.com/ikapoura/Single-Pass-Stereo-with-SteamVR/blob/master/sps_mirror_view_combined.gif "Diff between SPS and default rendering for the right eye with both methods enabled")